ronancpl/HeavenMS/README.md

 * Paste it on the "dist" subfolder.
 * Inside "dist", open the command prompt by alt+right clicking there.
 * Execute "java -jar MobBookUpdate.jar".
 It will generate a "MonsterBook_updated.img.xml" file.
-* At last, overwrite the "MonsterBook.img.xml" on "C:\Nexon\MapleSolaxiaV2\wz\String.wz" with this file, renaming it back to "MonsterBook.img.xml".
+* At last, overwrite the "MonsterBook.img.xml" on "C:\Nexon\HeavenMS\wz\String.wz" with this file, renaming it back to "MonsterBook.img.xml".

 At this point, just the server-side Monster Book has been updated with the current state of the database's drop data.